bgd-labs/aave-proposals-v3/src/20241024_AaveV3EthereumLido_WETHReserveBorrowRateUpdateLidoInstance/WETHReserveBorrowRateUpdateLidoInstance.md

 ## Simple Summary

-This publication proposes increasing the Slope1 parameter by 25bps for wETH on Lido instance
+This publication proposes increasing the Slope1 parameter by 25bps for wETH on Lido instance.

 ## Motivation

-When ezETH is onboarded, we expect an organic wstETH deposit rate to emerge.
-In response, this proposal intends to direct a portion of this yield to wETH deposits by increasing the wETH Borrow Rate (Slope1).
+After onboarding ezETH, the Lido instance is experiencing strong demand for borrowing wstETH.

+This proposal increases the wETH deposits rate by increasing the wETH Borrow Rate (Slope1).
+By increasing the wETH borrow rate, this offsets a portion of the wstETH deposit rate and passes through the yield from the yield maximising strategy to ETH depositors.

 The resulting increase in wETH deposit rate is expected to enable the DAO to revise lower the ETH deposit liquidity mining rewards.